 The Belfast East site recorded far higher 99.9 percentile 15 minute mean SO_2 concentrations in 1999, 2000 and 2001 than during April 2002 to January 2003 when the Springhill site has been in operation.
-Therefore it is likely that although the concentrations recorded by the monitor in Strabane are well below the SO_2 15 minute mean objective, that this period of monitoring is unrepresentative of the norm.
+Therefore it is likely that although the concentrations recorded by the monitor in Strabane are well below the SO_2 15 minute mean objective, that this period of monitoring is unrepresentative of the situation in 1999 (the year for which meteorological data has been used in the modelling).